-1. Market Sheep must weigh a minimum of 90 pounds with no maximum limit.
-Market lambs which do not make minimum weigh will show in an underweight class and will not be eligible to show for Grand and Reserve Grand Champion Market Lamb.

-- 2. Entries in the Market Lamb classes must be either wethers or ewes (no rams allowed) and are to be shown in slick shorn (less than 1/4-inch growth) above the hocks. - 3.
-A Grand Champion Market Lamb and Reserve Grand Champion Market Lamb will be chosen from the weight classes (light, heavy, etc.) - 4.
-If you plan to sell a Market Lamb at the Livestock Auction refer to the Livestock Sale section for rules and deadlines.
+- 1. Market Sheep must weigh a minimum of 90 pounds with no maximum limit. - 2.
+Entries in the Market Lamb classes must be either wethers or ewes (no rams allowed) and are to be shown in slick shorn (less than 1/4-inch growth) above the hocks. - 3.
+No belly wool allowed.